m1k3r0ss/tkinter_password_manager/README.md

 ### 1. Generate Password

 Users can generate strong and random passwords for their accounts by clicking the "Generate Password" button.
 The generated password includes a combination of letters (both uppercase and lowercase), numbers, and symbols.
+The generated password is also copied to the clipboard for easy access.

 ### 2. Save Password